editorconfig/editorconfig-textadept/README.md

 ### Install From source

 1. Install the [EditorConfig Lua Core][].
-Simply run the follow command to install:
+Simply run the following command to install:

         luarocks install editorconfig-core